microsoft/azure-pipelines-tasks/docs/yaml.md

 The goal is to create a simple and expressive yaml where language offers the opportunity to infer context.

-However, in the invent you just want literal task invocation that the language plugin does not have first class knowledge of, then that is possible (but not in the spirit of yaml and languages)
+However, in the event you just want literal task invocation that the language plugin does not have first class knowledge of, then that is possible (but not in the spirit of yaml and languages)

 ```yaml
 build: